editorconfig/editorconfig-core-c/README.md

 For help with EditorConfig, please write to our [mailing list][].

+If you are writing a plugin a language that can import C libraries, you may want to import and use the EditorConfig library directly.
+If you do use the EditorConfig core as a C library, check the [documentation][] for help.

 [EditorConfig]: http://editorconfig.github.com/editorconfig "EditorConfig Homepage"
 [mailing list]: http://groups.google.com/group/editorconfig "EditorConfig mailing list"
 [vim]: https://github.com/editorconfig/editorconfig-vim "EditorConfig vim plugin"
+[documentation]: http://editorconfig.github.com/editorconfig/core-docs/ "EditorConfig Core documentation"